-- 1. Demonstrated proficiency in Spanish (successful completion of SPANISH 4 or SPANISH 37). - 2.
-Successful completion of at least 6 units from designated courses in the area of Social Sciences. - 3.
-Successful completion of at least 6 units from designated courses in the area of Humanities. - 4.
-Successful completion of at least 6 units from designated courses in the area of General Education. - 5.
+- 1. Demonstrated proficiency in Spanish (successful completion of SPANISH 004 or SPANISH 037). - Successful completion of one course from each of the designated concentrations. - 3.
 Latin American Studies majors are strongly encouraged to include a study abroad semester or summer in their academic program.